jschm42/talkforgeai/README.md

 ## Features

+- Create individual chatbot profiles with custom personalities
+- Generate a profile picture for your chatbot right inside the app
 - Image generation through DALL-E 2 directly in chat, compatible with both GPT-3.5 and GPT-4 models.
 - Access to all relevant GPT models:
     - gpt-4